gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "How?"
 the sisters asked simultaneously.

-The bot picked its arm up off the desk beside it.
+The bot picked its arm up off the desk and studied it.
 "Substantial reconfiguration will be necessary.
 We must hurry."